 - No need of any customizations at the Shopify end

-- Data can be easily handled at other end (non shopify store)
+- Data can be easily handled at the other ends (non-shopify store)

-Need to generate Private API key for store.
+- Need to generate Private API key for the store.

-1. We have to make requests within certain interval of time in order to keep track of inventory.
+- We have to make requests within a certain interval of time in order to keep track of inventory.

-2. There is a limit on the number of API calls to Shopify store
+- There is a limit on the number of API calls to the Shopify store

 Importance of Gettting Products from Shopify Store to Display on Non-Shopify Stores

 Getting products from your Shopify store to display on other non-Shopify stores can be important for several reasons: